Chengannur: Rail

 Chengannur Railway Station (station code: CNGR), is an important railway station between Kollam and Kottayam.
 It is a major railway station in the Thiruvananthapuram railway division of the Southern Railway Zone (India).
 People from eastern part of the state are using this railway station for travelling to various parts of the country.
 All the trains traveling through this route stop at Chengannur station.
 It caters to the needs 3 districts, viz.
 Alappuzha, Kollam and Pathanamthitta.
 By rail, Chengannur is well connected to major cities in India like Delhi, Mumbai, Chennai, Kolkata, Bangalore, Hyderabad, Pune, Agra, Ahmedabad, Bikaner, Mangalore, Bhopal, Guwahati, Nagpur, Jammu and other major cities of the country.
 Recently, the station has been declared as "The Gateway to Sabarimala".
 The rail line between Chengannur and Thiruvananthapuram has been doubled and electrified.
 Two new lines are proposed from Chengannur: one to Thiruvananthapuram via Adoor and the other to Sabarimala via Pathanamthitta.
 Furthermore, an MRTS is proposed to be established between Thiruvananthapuram and Chengannur.
-There is one more small railway station at Cheriyanadu which is 6 km from the town center.
+There is one more small railway station at Cheriyanadu which is 6 km from the town centre.